 And so on.
 It’s the lighter side of social media.
-I’m not saying these things are necessarily true in all cases, but that’s the feeling that people have about anonymity, a bit of hopeful relief.
+I’m not saying these things are necessarily true in all cases, but that’s the feeling that people have about anonymity, a bit of hopeful relief – and release.

 Anonymity not guaranteed

-That’s when anonymity can go away – when someone violates terms of service and gets abusive.
-Young users need to know this.
-The offensive poster can be traced and face repercussions.
+But it’s not guaranteed.
+Most Snapchat users know this, I suspect, but it’s good to be sure they do: Anonymity can go away, when screenshots are taken and shared without the photographer’s knowledge, mistakenly or intentionally, and/or when someone violates terms of service and gets abusive.
+Young users need to know that the offending sharer can be traced and face repercussions.
 Schools can get court orders that get sites and apps to identify abusers.
 Apps and other services that allow abuse can eventually be seen as bad actors or social cesspools and at least stay small or eventually go away, as JuicyCampus did (Wikipedia has the history).

 There is no question that online anonymity has a dark side too, so we all need to be very intentional about creating social norms that reject social cruelty and social media services that allow it – and helping our children develop those norms.
 As users we are all stakeholders in supporting respectful use and marginalizing abuse.